austengary33/algorithmic-trading-system-portfolio/README.md

-# Austen Gary's Portfolio

-## End-to-End Algorithmic Trading System
+# Austen Gary's End-to-End Algorithmic Trading System

 This repository contains key modules from a full-cycle, high-frequency algorithmic trading system I architected and built from the ground up.
 The system is designed to be a robust, production-grade application that handles everything from real-time data ingestion and feature engineering to model training, backtesting, and automated trade execution.

-The project demonstrates a comprehensive skill set in Python, data engineering, machine learning (with Keras/TensorFlow), and DevOps on a cloud-native stack.

 ## System Architecture